-Please print and sign this f form and turn it in to the Progr ram Coordinator, Dr. Hallie Smith or Please print and sign this form and turn it in to the Program Coordinator, Dr. Hallie Smith or your Advisor.
-I, have read the program handbook in its entirety and understand the expectations of the program, as well as the various policies and procedures.
+Please print and sign this form and turn it in to the Program Coordinator, Dr. Hallie Smith or your Advisor.

+I , have read the program handbook in its entirety and understand the expectations of the program, as well as the various policies and procedures.
 I also attest that any questions or concerns I had about any material presented in this handbook were addressed by program faculty.

-Student's Signature Date
+Student's Signature

+Date